flatironinstitute/finufft/docs/cex.rst

   // step 1: make a plan...
   finufft_plan plan;
   int ier = finufft_makeplan(type, dim, Ns, +1, ntrans, 1e-6, &plan, NULL);
-  // step 2: send in M nonuniform points (just x, y in this case)... finufft_setpts(plan, M, &x[0], &y[0], NULL, 0, NULL, NULL, NULL);
+  // step 2: send in pointers to M nonuniform points (just x, y in this case)... finufft_setpts(plan, M, &x[0], &y[0], NULL, 0, NULL, NULL, NULL);
+  // (user should not change x, y nonuniform point arrays here!)
   // step 3: do the planned transform to the c strength data, output to F... finufft_execute(plan, &c[0], &F[0]);
   // ... you could now send in new points, and/or do transforms with new c data